-Through the power of sport, Special Olympics strives to create a better world by fostering the acceptance and inclusion of all people especially those with an intellectual disability.
+Through the power of sport, Special Olympics Australia strives to create a more unified world by championing the inclusion and acceptance of people with an intellectual disability.

-The global mission of Special Olympics is to provide year-round sports training and athletic competition in a variety of Olympic-type sports for children and adults with an intellectual disability, giving them continuing opportunities to develop physical fitness, demonstrate courage, experience joy and participate in a sharing of gifts, skills and friendship with their families, other Special Olympics athletes and the community.
+Special Olympics Australia provides year-round sports training and athletic competition in a variety of Olympic-type sports for children and adults with an intellectual disability, giving them continuing opportunities to develop not only their physical fitness but also their social and emotional skills whilst experiencing joy alongside family, friends, other Special Olympics athletes, and the community

 Are You Eligible?

 To be eligible to participate with Special Olympics Australia you must have some form of intellectual disability and or cognitive impairment/delay.
 For specific guidelines on the requirements, you can visit: Special Olympics Official General Rules